About this agent

 }Agent definition files

-The complete, verbatim definition that powers Research Navigator โ the same files in the iblai/claws reference repo.
-Expand any file to read it, or download them all above.
+The complete, verbatim definition that powers Research Navigator โ the same files in its GitHub repo.
+Expand any file to read it, or view them all on GitHub.

 IDENTITY.mdmarkdown